 Too much good stocks to buy!

 As the title says, there are just too many ‘good’ stocks that your friends and people online recommend to you!
-This often leads to not knowing which one to buy exactly, and how much.
+This often leads to not knowing which one to buy exactly, and how much to buy.
 If you intend to buy all instead, it then defeats the purpose of buying individual stocks in the first place.
-You might as well buy an index fund which consist of many representative stocks in the market.
+You might as well buy an index fund which consists of many representative stocks in the market.

 Too much transaction cost!

-Purchasing individual stocks usually incur a lot more transaction costs as your investment capital tends to be split up to buy many many different stocks.
-This incurs higher percentage of transaction costs as there is minimum commission.
+Purchasing individual stocks usually incur a lot more transaction costs as your investment capital tends to be split up to buy different stocks.
+This incurs higher percentage of transaction costs as there is a minimum commission to pay for each trade.
 Unless you are buying more than $8000+ worth of stocks, each counter will incur higher costs compared to if you just invest all your capital into say, an index fund.

 Too much effort!